 If you want to smoke marijuana (or eat it in a brownie–not sure that’s a thing anymore, it was when I was in college) because it’s relaxing, or you need to blow off steam after a tough day, fine.
 Go for it.
 I absolutely do not understand why this usage is illegal.
 It’s costly to society.
 And banning it provides no benefit to society.

-On the other hand, I, and other skeptics, find most, if not all, of the medical claims made about marijuana to be laughable.
+On the other hand, I find most, if not all, of the medical claims made about marijuana to be laughable.
 The evidence is just so weak or non-existent, I actually have no clue why it’s part of the discourse, but then again people deny evolution, and we end up arguing that.
 Yes, there are bits and pieces of intriguing evidence that a component of marijuana may have some benefits to human health.
 But we’re a long ways from testing that with real clinical trials, then getting it to market.
 And trust me, when someday we have found some real clinically significant uses, it’s not going to be sold as a “joint.”
 It’s going to be developed into some sort of medical delivery formulation (like a pill or injectable solution) that gets the purified pharmacologically relevant compound to the physiological site where it would work.
 That’s how real medical science works.

 - I have a policy of open commenting and dissent to my articles.
 I only delete spam, racism, and just random nonsense.
 Please comment here if you wish, because I know everyone has an opinion on pot.
 You can say that I’m full of equine manure, but you better have peer-reviewed evidence.